theopn/leetcode/notes/0002-add-two-nums.md

 ## Optimization

 - Always calculate `sum = sum % 10` since if it's smaller than 10, it will have no effect.
+- You can combine this into one while loop!
+    Change the condition to `l1 or l2` and within the loop, add and advance `l1` or `l2` if they are not nil.

 ## Pseudocode

+Version with multiple while loops:

 ```lua
 function add_two_num(l1, l2)